dapphub/ds-chief/README.md

 must be specified at the time of deployment and cannot be changed afterward.

+## Notice for Client Implementations

+If you are writing a frontend for this smart contract, please note that the `address[]` parameters passed to the `etch` and `vote` functions must be _byte-ordered sets_.
+E.g., `[0x0, 0x1, 0x2, ...]` is valid, `[0x1, 0x0, ...]` and `[0x0, 0x0, 0x1, ...]` are not.
+This ordering constraint allows the contract to cheaply ensure voters cannot multiply their weights by listing the same candidate on their slate multiple times.

 ## APIs

 There are two contracts in `ds-chief`: `DSChiefApprovals` and `DSChief`, which